Frequently Asked Questions

 STEAM is an acronym that stands for Science, Technology, Engineering, Arts, and Mathematics.
 It is a term commonly used in education and refers to an interdisciplinary approach that helps students expand their problem-solving and collaborative teamwork skills as they prepare to enter the workforce in an increasingly complex world.
 Polar STEAM invites participating educators, researchers, artists, and writers to engage the public by collaborating and employing principles of STEAM: curiosity, creativity, critical thinking, and cultural sensitivity.

-Polar STEAM is a National Science Foundation (NSF) funded project run by an interdisciplinary team at Oregon State University (OSU).
+• Polar STEAM is a U.S. National Science Foundation (NSF) funded project run by an interdisciplinary team at Oregon State University (OSU).
 OSU was awarded a cooperative agreement with the NSF in September 2022 and will facilitate virtual and field deployments for participants annually.

 • Polar STEAM integrates two long-standing programs: the Polar Educators program and the Antarctic Artists & Writers program.